 How will I be assessed?

-To earn this qualification, you must complete a range of mandatory and optional units.
+To earn this qualification, you must complete a range of mandatory units.
+Progress and achievement is recorded throughout the year via practical assessments and written assignments.
 Learning will be through practical sessions, group discussions, research and assignments.
+Students are expected to complete assignments at home to improve their overall background knowledge.

-5 GCSEs including English, Maths and Science at grade 4 / C or above.
+Year One: 5 GCSEs including English, Maths and Science at grade 4 (C) or above.
 OR Level 2 Animal Care Diploma at Merit Grade, with a Distinction in the Biology Unit.
 Plus independent study skills are required to work at this level.

 Progression & Career Opportunities